SCIENTIFIC ADVISORY BOARD

 ABME's Scientific Advisory Board comprises external experts in scientific fields that are pertinent to Body Mapping, such as voice, biomechanics, and hearing.
 They serve to consult with members on research and educational questions that occur in the development of our projects and materials.

 Richard Nichols received his PhD in Physiology from Harvard Medical School.
-He is currently Chair of the School of Applied Physiology at Georgia Institute of Technology, and Professor in the newly formed School of Biological Sciences.
 His long-standing research interest has been the manner in which sensory information from muscles is utilized in the spinal cord to control the motions of our limbs.
 His current projects include the development of an exercise protocol that normalizes the organization of spinal pathways and improves motor function after spinal cord injury.
 He has been associated with ABME for many years serving in an advisory capacity concerning the scientific underpinnings of body mapping.

 Dr. Christine Guptill is Assistant Professor in Occupational Therapy at the University of Ottawa.
 Her program of research focuses on musicians’ health from a work disability prevention perspective.
 Christine designed and taught Health and Music Performance, the only university credit course to address musicians' health in Canada.
 She is currently Vice Chair of Research for the Performing Arts Medicine Association.
 She was a founding member of the Health Advisory Team at National Youth Orchestra Canada (NYOC).
 In 2012, she was honoured to receive a Queen’s Diamond Jubilee Medal in recognition of her work at NYOC.
 In her spare time, Christine performs as a freelance oboist.